 Do You Need a Winter Sleeping Bag?

 Maybe not.
-These are ‘extreme’ rated sleeping bags, and for most cases, a 3-season sleeping bag should suffice.
+These are ‘extreme’ rated sleeping bags, and in most cases, a 3-season sleeping bag should suffice.
 A winter sleeping bag is for camping at altitudes above 10,000 feet and in snowy, icy conditions.

 It’ll be overkill to buy an extreme-rated bag if you are only using it in shoulder seasons and at low elevations.